 Food acts as a source of energy for human beings.
 It consists of major components like carbohydrates, proteins, and fats.
 The natural form of these major components cannot be digested by human beings.
-So, these complex components like carbohydrates, proteins, and fats are converted into simpler molecules by the process which is called digestion.
-Indigestion, different types of digestive enzymes and gastrointestinal hormones are present, which play an important role in converting complex substances into simpler substances.
+So, these complex components like carbohydrates, proteins, and fats are converted into simpler molecules by the process called digestion.
+In the process of digestion, different types of digestive enzymes and gastrointestinal hormones are present, which play an important role in converting complex substances into simpler substances.
 Let us take an overview of the digestive enzymes and gastrointestinal hormones and their role in digestion.

 What is Digestion?